 But it didn’t happen that way, did it?

 Somebody was in a bad mood.
 You didn’t have everything you needed for that science experiment.
 Somebody was moving slow and throwing your schedule off.
-Somebody didn’t like a curriculum you picked.
-Maybe, you didn’t like a curriculum you picked.
+Somebody didn’t like the homeschool curriculum you picked.
+Maybe, you didn’t like the homeschool curriculum you picked.
 Whatever it was that caused your vision to crumble, it has you discouraged.

 If you’re new to homeschooling, right about now you’re probably saying, “What was I thinking?!”
 Or maybe it’s, “I’m not cut out for this!”
 You may have even been on the public school’s website a few times trying to figure out how to re-enroll the kids before they get too far into the school year.